IPhone 13 Pro: After announcement

 The iPhone 13 Pro and iPhone 13 Pro Max were officially announced alongside the ninth-generation iPad, 6th generation iPad Mini, Apple Watch Series 7, iPhone 13, and iPhone 13 Mini by a virtual press event filmed and recorded at Apple Park in Cupertino, California on September 14, 2021.
 Pre-orders began on September 17 at 5:00 AM PST.
 Pricing starts at US$999 for the iPhone 13 Pro and US$1099 for the iPhone 13 Pro Max, the same as their respective previous generations.

+On September 7, 2022, Apple removed the iPhone 13 Pro and iPhone 13 Pro Max as well as the iPhone 11 and iPhone 12 Mini from their official website following the release of the iPhone 14, iPhone 14 Plus, iPhone 14 Pro and iPhone 14 Pro Max.

-In March 2023, Apple started selling refurbished iPhone 13 Pro models starting at $759.
+In March 2023, Apple began selling refurbished iPhone 13 Pro models on their official website.

+The phone was manufactured on contract by Foxconn and Luxshare.

 Design

 The iPhone 13 Pro and iPhone 13 Pro Max's design is mostly unchanged from their respective predecessors.
 However, the rear camera module now covers a larger area due to the larger lenses.
 The Face ID and camera module on the front display, or "notch", is now 20% smaller than in previous generations.

+The back side of the iPhone 13 Pro is made of a matte glass finish and the front is protected by Gorilla Glass.

 The iPhone 13 Pro and 13 Pro Max are available in five colors: Silver, Graphite, Gold, Sierra Blue, and Alpine Green.
 Sierra Blue is a new color replacing Pacific Blue.

 On March 8, 2022, at Apple's Special Event "Peek Performance", Apple revealed a new Alpine Green color option, which became available on March 18, 2022.

 Specifications

 Hardware

 The iPhone 13 Pro and Pro Max use an Apple-designed A15 Bionic processor featuring a 16-core neural engine, 6-core CPU (with 2 performance cores and 4 efficiency cores), and 5-core GPU.
-The A15 Bionic also contains a next-generation image processor.
+The A15 Bionic also contains a new image processor.

+The iPhone 13 Pro got an Antutu Score, or Antutu Benchmark Score of 846,433, which makes its graphic loading smooth.

 More 5G bands are available to support more carriers, especially outside the US.